-Congress also designates other areas similar to NCAs under three categories: Cooperative Management and Protection Areas, Outstanding Natural Areas, and Forest Reserves.
+Congress also designates other areas similar to NCAs under four categories: Cooperative Management and Protection Areas, Outstanding Natural Areas, Forest Reserves and National Scenic Areas.
 These public lands are managed similarly to NCAs and also offer exceptional natural and cultural values.
 The latest available information can be found here or on the Maps, Data and Resources Page.

 Browse BLM's National Conservation Lands and Similar Designations by state or region.